How To Choose A Mining Conveyor Belt

 CORROSION-RESISTANCE

-Yes, belts can corrode—especially the ones that incorporate metals into their makeup.
-While corrosion may not be as much of a worry in a climate-controlled facility, it can pose some challenges on underground conveyors where temperatures, UV light, moisture levels, and humidity tend to fluctuate.
+Belts can corrode—especially those that incorporate metals into their makeup.
+While corrosion may not be as much of a worry in a climate-controlled facility, it can pose challenges on underground conveyors where temperatures, UV light, moisture levels, and humidity tend to fluctuate.

 BELT WIDTH & LENGTH

-Just as all belts aren’t made for the same applications, they certainly aren’t constructed in similar widths or sizes.
+Since all belts aren’t made for the same applications, they aren’t constructed in similar widths or sizes.

-The belts you see on the conveyor belt systems in grocery store checkouts, for example, are much smaller in width and length than the ones you’d find underground transporting product from the mine.
+For example, the belts you see on the conveyor belt systems in grocery store checkouts are much smaller in width and length than the ones you’d find underground transporting products from the mine.

 While many belts can be custom-made to fit a desired length and width, it’s always best to know your sizing requirements.